kalitanick/TrueFan/README.md

 ## About this Project

 This is a react site which allows the user to search an artist's least popular tracks on spotify to become a 'true fan'.
+It is hosted at https://truefanplaylist.com/ though the most recent changes here may not be live yet.

 It uses [Spotify's Web API](https://developer.spotify.com/documentation/web-api/) and requires the user to authenticate their account through spotify.